MonkeyLogic

 • Straightforward, MATLAB-based interface for flexible task design.

-• Can present static images, movie stimuli, and translating images and movies, while simultaneously tracking behavior.
+• Able to present static images, movie stimuli, and translating images and movies, while simultaneously tracking behavior.

 • Works with widely-available data acquisition hardware for I/O functions, including eye-signal and joystick acquisition, reward delivery, digital eventmarker output, TTL and analog output.